Battle of Carillon: Reconnaissance

-Battle lines form
+Assault

 The battle began on the morning of July 8 with Rogers' Rangers and light infantry from Colonel Thomas Gage's 80th Regiment of Light-Armed Foot pushing the few remaining French scouts behind the entrenchments.
 They were followed by provincials from New York and Massachusetts, and then three columns of regulars, who made their way through the provincial formations to begin the attack.
 The 27th and 60th made up the right column, under the command of the 27th's Lt.
 Col. William Haviland, the 44th and 55th under Lt.
 Col. John Donaldson made the center, and the 42nd and 46th under the 42nd's Lt.
 Col. Francis Grant formed the left column.
 Each column was preceded by the regimental light infantry companies.
 Held in reserve were provincial regiments from Connecticut and New Jersey.

 Montcalm had organized the French forces into three brigades and a reserve.
 He commanded the Royal Roussillon and Berry battalions in the center of the entrenchments, while Lévis commanded the Béarn, Guyenne, and la Reine battalions on the right, and Bourlamaque led the La Sarre and Languedoc battalions on the left.
 Each battalion was given roughly 100 yd of the entrenchment to defend.
 Redoubts with cannon protected the flanks of the entrenchments, although the one on the right had not been completed.
 The low ground between the left flank and the La Chute River was guarded by militia and marines, who had also constructed abatis to help protect their position.
 Reserve forces were either in the fort itself, or on the grounds between the fort and the entrenchments on Mount Hope.
 Portions of each battalion were also held in reserve, to assist in areas where they might be needed.